NinaPacifico/cluster-universities-into-public-or-private/README.md

 # cluster-universities-into-public-or-private
-use KMeans Clustering to cluster Universities into to two groups, Private and Public.
-This is done by looking at 17 different variables
+It uses KMeans Clustering to cluster Universities into to two groups, Private and Public.
+This is done by looking at 17 different variables.